KauzClay/docs-tap/scst-scan/install-snyk-integration.hbs.md

 # Prerequisites for Snyk Scanner for Supply Chain Security Tools - Scan (Beta)

-This topic describes the prerequisites you must complete to install Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.
+This topic describes the prerequisites you must complete to install Supply Chain Security Tools (SCST) - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.

 > **Important** Snyk's image scanning capability is in beta.
 Snyk might only return a partial list
 > of CVEs when scanning Buildpack images.

 ## <a id="prereqs"></a> Prepare the Snyk Scanner configuration

+{{> 'partials/scst-scan/scan-1-0-deprecation' }}

 To prepare the Snyk Scanner configuration, follow these steps.

-{{> 'partials/scst-scan/scan-1-0-deprecation' }}

 1. Obtain a Snyk API Token from the
    [Snyk documentation](https://docs.snyk.io/snyk-cli/authenticate-the-cli-with-your-account).

-2. Create a Snyk secret YAML file and insert the base64 encoded Snyk API token into the `snyk_token`:
+2. Create a Snyk secret YAML file and insert the base64-encoded Snyk API token into the `snyk_token`:

     ```yaml
     apiVersion: v1